 However, your airline might not be familiar with this policy.
-Politely show them the official website – or simply purchase two separate tickets to avoid any hassle.
+Politely show them your covid testing appointment on your long enough layover – or simply purchase two separate tickets to avoid any hassle.

 You will need to meet the (visa and travel restrictions) requirements of the intermediate country – which still leaves plenty of options, as you’ll see next.